The amount of tint present in a paint determines its color.

 The process of tinting paint is now easier than ever, especially if you have this service carried out at a typical paint store.

-The paint is poured into a machine which adds colorants in the desired amount.
+The paint is poured into a machine that adds colorants in the desired amount.

 The paint tinting process at stores is so simple that all the operator must do is press the right button and the proper colorants are released into the paint to achieve the desired goal.